Al-Ahli Arab Hospital explosion: Hamas and Palestinian Islamic Jihad

 Hamas failed to produce or describe any evidence linking Israel to the explosion.
 Islamic Jihad claimed to have a missile fragment, but have not produced it."
-Ghazi Hamad, a Hamas spokesperson, told the Associated Press that Hamas would welcome a United Nations investigation of the cause of the explosion.
-He told The New York Times on 22 October that the munition was not available for inspection because it had "dissolved like salt in the water.
+Ghazi Hamad, a Hamas spokesperson, told the Associated Press (AP) that Hamas would welcome a United Nations (UN) investigation of the cause of the explosion.
+He told The New York Times on 22 October that the munition was not available for inspection because it had: "dissolved like salt in the water.
 It's vaporized.
 Nothing is left".

-A witness told Human Rights Watch that workers from Hamas's Interior Ministry removed all shrapnel from the explosion site.
-The BBC noted that, in photographs taken in the moments following the explosion, Hamas-affiliated security forces with clothing bearing logos of the Palestinian police's Explosive Ordnance Disposal Unit could be seen inspecting the point of impact.
+A witness told Human Rights Watch (HRW) that workers from Hamas' Interior Ministry removed all shrapnel from the explosion site.
+The BBC said that, in photographs taken in the moments following the explosion, Hamas-affiliated security forces with clothing bearing logos of the Palestinian police's Explosive Ordnance Disposal Unit could be seen inspecting the point of impact.
 An expert consulted by the BBC said that it would be highly unusual for there to be no debris left behind by such an explosion.
 Le Monde observed that the Palestinian police's EOD division's duties, according to their website, include collecting projectile debris and the investigation of explosions.
-On 22 October 2023, Hamas declined a request by The New York Times to view any remnants of the object that had struck the parking lot, and did not answer specific questions from Human Rights Watch about the remnants in their written response on 25 November 2023.
+On 22 October 2023, Hamas declined a request by The New York Times to view any remnants of the object that had struck the parking lot, and did not answer specific questions from Human Rights Watch (HRW) about the remnants in their written response on 25 November 2023.

-N. R. Jenzen-Jones, director of the Australia-based Armament Research Services, said that "[o]ne would expect remnants to be recoverable in all but the most extreme circumstances, and the available imagery of the hospital site suggests something ought to be identifiable on the ground", and he told The New York Times that recoverable debris should be present based on satellite imagery.
+N. R. Jenzen-Jones, director of the Australia-based Armament Research Services, said that:"[O]ne would expect remnants to be recoverable in all but the most extreme circumstances, and the available imagery of the hospital site suggests something ought to be identifiable on the ground."And he told The New York Times that recoverable debris should be present based on satellite imagery.
 Marc Garlasco echoed this sentiment, indicating that in his 20 years of investigating war crimes, including during three wars in Gaza, this is the first time there were no remnants to be seen.
-Hamas told The Washington Post that it possessed remnants of the munition and that "they will soon be shown to the world," directly contradicting what was said to The New York Times.
-David Leonhardt concluded that Hamas's failure to produce evidence from the projectile "suggests the group may not want outsiders to see it."
+Hamas told The Washington Post that it possessed remnants of the munition and that "they will soon be shown to the world", directly contradicting what was said to The New York Times.
+David Leonhardt concluded that Hamas's failure to produce evidence from the projectile "suggests the group may not want outsiders to see it".

 During an Israeli interrogation, a PIJ spokesman said that the group was responsible for the explosion and that it had attempted to blame Israel in an attempt to "erase this story".